At a glance

 - You must balance your interests against the individual’s.
 If they would not reasonably expect the processing, or if it would cause unjustified harm, their interests are likely to override your legitimate interests.

 - Keep a record of your legitimate interests assessment (LIA) to help you demonstrate compliance if required.

-- You must include details of your legitimate interests in your privacy notice.
+- You must include details of your legitimate interests in your privacy information.

 ☐ We have checked that legitimate interests is the most appropriate basis.